Huron River water or watershed scenery in Michigan

 Best flows

 Use RiverReports and USGS 04174500 at Ann Arbor together.
-Stable summer flow helps smallmouth and carp planning; recent rain, high stage, or dirty water should shift you to safer banks, protected park water, or a later day.
+Stable summer flow helps smallmouth and carp planning.
+Recent rain, high stage, or dirty water should shift you to safer banks, protected park water, or a later day.

-When to skip
+When to leave

 Skip wading when storms have the river high or dirty, when dam or portage areas are unsafe, when park access is closed, or when consumption guidance changes the harvest plan.